-What’s more, those who have yet to follow suit may not realize that, far from being a public relations move, promulgating fair-pay principles can give companies the competitive edge they need to attract and retain talent.
+What’s more, those who have yet to follow suit may not realize that, far from being primarily a public relations move, fair-pay principles can give companies the competitive edge they need to attract and retain talent.
 Businesses that lead on fair pay are better positioned to attract and retain the best workers.

-Fairness clearly matters to prospective workers.
+Fairness clearly matters to prospective employees.
 Sixty percent of employees say they would not apply for a job where they knew a pay gap existed between men and women, according to the American Association of University Women.
 Among women — who make up the majority of those with bachelor’s degrees — this percentage rises to 81 percent.
 This tells us that people are thinking about fairness and pay already, and they’re making decisions about where to apply for a job at least partially on the basis of whether they believe the company treats people fairly.
 The opposite is true, too.
 It’s harder to retain people and keep them engaged and productive if they feel that they’re underpaid or not being treated fairly.

 Promulgating fair-pay principles can give companies the competitive edge they need to attract and retain talent.

 Looking further into the future, the issue of fairness and fair pay is likely to intensify.
 We can envision a time in which social responsibility and trust dominate the corporate agenda.
-In our recently released Workforce of the Future study, we considered what the world of work could look like in 2030.
+In PwC’s recently released Workforce of the Future study, we considered what the world of work could look like in 2030.
 We imagined four possible “worlds” — scenarios that were conceived by analyzing megatrends, market forces, research, and survey data from 10,000 people in the U.S., the U.K., India, and China (see “Workplace of the Future 2020”).

 On the one hand, “big company” capitalism could intensify as technology enables even larger organizations, or innovation could spur niche marketers to become more powerful, as in the blue and red worlds.
 On the other hand, there’s the possibility that collectivism will take priority as societies and companies work together through a sense of shared responsibility, as in the yellow and green worlds.